 Cocaine and crack certainly differ in appearance.
 Cocaine is generally found in white powder form, and crack is found in a rock form that is generally white, cream, tan, or light brown.
 Crack and cocaine also differ in the manner in which they are used.
 Cocaine is typically snorted, and crack is typically smoked.

-Another difference between the substances relates to the high produced.
+Another difference between crack and cocaine relates to the high produced.
 The intensity and duration of the high largely relate to how the drug is taken, per the National Institute on Drug Abuse.
 Generally, when cocaine is injected or smoked, the drug takes effect more quickly, resulting in a more intense but shorter high.
 When cocaine is snorted, it takes longer to feel its effects but the resulting high lasts longer.

 According to a clinical pharmacist, cocaine and crack produce very different effects in the body, largely related to how they are usually administered.
 When cocaine is snorted, its effects occur in about 1-5 minutes; they peak within 20-30 minutes; and they dissipate within 1-2 hours.
 The effects of crack take hold in under a minute, peak in 3-5 minutes, and last 30-60 minutes.
 If cocaine is injected, however, the effects begin, peak, and for about as long as crack.
 While injection is not the most common method of cocaine consumption, it is used by some people.

 As a result, there is a public perception that cocaine is associated with more affluent drug users, whereas crack use is associated with those in lower income brackets and minorities.
 Despite this widespread belief, information from the National Institute on Drug Abuse showed that in 1991, the majority of crack users were Caucasian.